vercel/next.js/examples/with-material-ui-next/README.md

 ## The idea behind the example

-This example features how you use [material-ui](https://github.com/callemall/material-ui) (Material components that implement Google's Material Design) with Next.js.
+[material-ui](https://github.com/callemall/material-ui) is being rewritten from scratch on the [next branch](https://material-ui-1dab0.firebaseapp.com/).
+This example shows how you use it with Next.js.